franceslinyc/INLA-with-Spatial-data-2022/README.md

 Presentation slides can be found [here](https://github.com/franceslinyc/INLA-with-Spatial-data-2022/blob/main/reporting/Lin_ST559_Presentation.pdf).

-Other reports are in the analysis folder:
+Other reports are in the analysis folder.

 ## Reference